 Articulation: The ability of the wheels on an axle to follow the terrain and maintain contact (keep traction) with one wheel going up and the other down to their fullest extent.

-Cross Axle: This happens as diagonally opposing wheels e.g. right rear and left front lose traction.
+Cross Axle: This happens as diagonally opposing wheels e.g. right rear and left front begin to lose traction.

 Off-Road Driving Guide: Part 2 – Vehicle Recovery